 Key Takeaways

-• Led investigation into three missing constables in April 2025, per South African Government (web:11).
+- Led the investigation into three missing SAPS constables in April 2025.

 Early Life: Limpopo Origins